JeevithP/HTML-Resume/README.md

-# HTML-Resume
+# Sample-Resume
-My first html project which is a simple resume of mine.
+My first html and css project which is a simple resume of mine.